openhacker/threaded-encryption/README.md

 num_entries is the size of array.

 num_threads is the number of threads to use.

+The key is AES 256 key to use.

+openssl_operation defines the operation type (ENCRYPT, DECRYPT or COPY)

 It returns the number of files processed (working cases is num_entries is the return value.